ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 ### When not use the stepped multi-file upload pattern

 You should try using this pattern, even for repeat-use interfaces like case working systems.
-But if your research shows this pattern isn't efficient enough, you should use the bulk multi-file upload pattern.
+But if your research shows this pattern isn't efficient enough, you should use the bulk file upload pattern.

 ### How the stepped multi-file upload pattern works